Saposcat/customer_banking/README.md

 # customer_banking
 This is for the third assignment of the bootcamp.
-There will be four files in total with this project, I believe.
+I have successfully set up the cd acount and savings account by now.